Outdoor

 Partly to obtain measurements of light intensity to control the sun screen in the living room and partly to control the outdoor lights not only based on the time of day, but also presence of people in the garden, we installed two Philips Hue outdoor motion sensors.
 One was installed on the garage wall to detect when someone arrives at the house via the walkway along the garage, the other is on the house wall, see pictures below.

-Hue outdoor motion sensors (which allows very flexible installation, either flat on a wall like here or at an inner or outer corner) have been installed on respectively the garage, the house wall (used to control the sun screen that covers the living room windows), and at the “entrance” to the garden
+Hue outdoor motion sensors (which allows very flexible installation, either flat on a wall like here or at an inner or outer corner) have been installed on respectively the garage and the house wall (also used to control the sun screen that covers the living room windows)

 Early on after upgrading the outdoor lighting, they were programmed fairly simply; they went on at sunset and off again at sunrise, which worked well; Apple Home keeps fully track of how these times change during the year.
 But with so many lights, both regular lamps and the light strips, it is “overkill” to keep all of these on during the whole night, which also consumes a lot of energy.
 We have later therefore programmed this as follows: